Get the Right Care

 After the procedure

-Recovery time for a lumpectomy will vary, but you should feel back to normal within a few days to weeks.
+As with any other type of excision procedure, such as lipoma removal surgery or pilonidal cyst surgery, recovery time for a lumpectomy will vary, but you should feel back to normal within a few days to weeks.
 Be sure to keep the area clean and dry to avoid the possibility of infection.
 Itchiness or soreness is common, however let your doctor know if you experience swelling or excessive pain.

 You will need to arrange for a ride home the day of your surgery and we recommend someone stay with you for the first 24 hours at home.
 When you leave the facility after surgery, we will want you to go home and rest.
 Avoid making any other plans on the day of your surgery.
 Starting the following day, you can increase your activity as you feel up to it.